The Homestay Experience

 Yes, you can host a student / athlete.
 However, English must be the primary language spoken in the home (for students), with emphasis on proper enunciation and grammar.
 This is essential for students to regularly practice and enhance their English conversation skills.
 For athletes, this is ‘preferred.’
 An assessment will be determined during family interview.
 Back

-Should you have any questions regarding Hosting or the Host Family Registration (Student Program) or Host Family Registration (Athlete Program) process, please feel free to text Beth McMahon at 954.650.3668.
+or Host Family Registration (Athlete Program) process, please feel free to text Beth McMahon at 954.650.3668.